 "We've won just enough territory to bury our dead."

-— Red Army joke upon the conclusion of the Winter War.
+— Red Army joke upon the conclusion of the Winter War, which was predicted to last two weeks.

 All we have to do is kick in the door, and the whole rotten structure will come crashing down.